33 things you might not have known about the Sagrada Família

 The continuation

-How has the work continued?
+How was the work continued?
 Thanks to the remains of the models that were saved and the photographs that had been taken of them before.
-From the beginning, the plans, drawings, and photographs of the work were published both in the press and, above all, in the magazine El propagador de la Devoción de San José, which in 1948 was renamed Temple and is still published and has a web version in the form of a blog.
-Gaudí's disciples and friends also published, during his lifetime and after his death, the transcripts of his conversations, since he had only published one article – a critique of an exhibition, in 1881 – and no direct interviews are known either.
+From the beginning, the plans, drawings and photographs of the work were published both in the press and, above all, in the magazine El propagador de la Devoción de San José, which in 1948 was renamed Temple and is still published and has a web version in the form of a blog.
+Gaudí's disciples and friends also published, during his lifetime and after his death, transcriptions of his conversations, since he had only published one article – a critique of an exhibition, in 1881 – and no direct interviews are known either.

-New architects so far
+10 new architects so far

 The Sagrada Família.
 Cathedral of light,